insure logo

 Brian McCabe, with Provision Insurance Group in Bingham Farms, Michigan, adds that knob and tube homes also typically have an old-fashioned fuse box with ceramic and copper fuses rated for a specific load.
 These fuses need to be replaced when blown.

-“Knob and tube wiring was very popular before homeowners began needing more power in their homes to operate refrigerators, air conditioners, televisions, computers and other modern electronics that have become standard household items and require more power,” says Mark Friedlander, director of Corporate Communications for St. Johns, Florida-based Insurance Information Institute.
+“Knob and tube wiring was very popular before homeowners began needing more power in their homes to operate refrigerators, air conditioners, televisions, computers and other modern electronics that have become standard household items and require more power,” says Mark Friedlander, director of Corporate Communications for the Insurance Information Institute.

-Why don’t insurance companies like knob and tube wiring in houses?
+Homeowners insurance companies see homes with knob and tube wiring as high-risk.

-Older residences with knob and tube wiring can frequently overload, posing a fire hazard because of the power demands of today’s homeowners.
+Older residences with knob and tube wiring can frequently overload, posing a fire hazard because of the power demands of today’s homes.

 “As many older homes have undergone renovations, knob and tube wiring is now often covered with insulation and pushed into close contact with other building materials, resulting in a major fire hazard,” Friedlander cautions.